Joseon Army: Organization

-The command system of the army was that one or two provincial commanders from each province commanded a provincial base, and each county and city had a commander.
-The Joseon Army comprises foot soldiers, archers, musketeers, artillery, cavalry, and elite soldiers, the Pengbaesu and Gabsa.
-The Pengbaesu are shield-bearing foot soldiers.
-The Gabsa was the highest caliber of soldiers who served as elite foot soldiers and cavalry (or mounted infantry).
-A high-ranking officer leads Joseon troops.
-A mid-ranking officer with two low-ranking officers beside him leads a battle formation consisting of Pengbaesu in the front, gunners following them, spearmen behind them, and archers in the rear.
-The Gapsa protects the formation on the left and right flanks on foot or horses.
 Their officers in the Joseon army came exclusively from the yangban, and the king appointed them.
 Still, they valued scholarship over war as something unworthy of a Confucian gentleman-scholar.
 The quality of Korean generals varies.
 Some Korean officers being able, and others being men who had not devoted much time to the study of war, preferred archery, writing, practicing their calligraphy, and reading Confucian classics.